ilarsf/aarc_lts/README.md

 # AARC Learn to Scull Program

-This repository contains materials for the Austin Area Rowing Club's Learn to Scull program.
-The materials are organized as follows:
+This repository contains materials for the Ann Arbor Rowing Club's Learn to Scull program.
+It's built as a Jekyll site with the Cayman theme, customized to match AARC branding.

 ## Repository Structure